ridencww/expression-evaluator/README.md

 ## Version History

 2.2.4
-* Find now returns 1 instead of 0 for empty search strings (e.g., find("abc", """) == 1)
+* Find now returns 1 instead of 0 for empty search strings (e.g., find("abc", """) == 1).
 * Refactor MAKEBOOLEAN to use a set of valid boolean expressions that can be parsed.
+* Improved detection of syntax errors, especially for tenary statements.

 2.2.3
-* Improved cacheing and use of pre-parsed expressions, especially with strings containing multiple expressions
+* Improved cacheing and use of pre-parsed expressions, especially with strings containing multiple expressions.
-* Added option in DATEADD to add/subtract a number of milliseconds ^ Added optional milliseconds parameter to MAKEDATE, default to zero if not provided
+* Added option in DATEADD to add/subtract a number of milliseconds.
+^ Added optional milliseconds parameter to MAKEDATE, default to zero if not provided.
-* Fixed issue in MAKEDATE where milliseconds were set to current time and not zero
+* Fixed issue in MAKEDATE where milliseconds were set to current time and not zero.
-* Fixed issue with ISBOOLEAN that resulted in false negative detections of BOOLEAN values
+* Fixed issue with ISBOOLEAN that resulted in false negative detections of BOOLEAN values.

 2.2.2
-* Support backslash as escape lead-in character in STRING tokens (e.g., 6\" 3\')
+* Support backslash as escape lead-in character in STRING tokens (e.g., 6\" 3\').
-* Fix NullPointerException caused by dereferencing an empty array
+* Fix NullPointerException caused by dereferencing an empty array.
-* Flag type mismatches and throw ParseException
+* Flag type mismatches and throw ParseException.

 2.2.1
-* Added ability to set the timezone to use by the parser
+* Added ability to set the timezone to use by the parser.
-* Allow additional @ at start of field name (e.g., @id, @@id, @@@id)
+* Allow additional @ at start of field name (e.g., @id, @@id, @@@id).
-* Make ParserException.formatMessage public so it can be used by function writers
+* Make ParserException.formatMessage public so it can be used by function writers.
-* Build test.jar to make UnitTestBase and other halpers available to developers writing functions
+* Build test.jar to make UnitTestBase and other halpers available to developers writing functions.

 2.2.0
 * Updated README.md
-* Support for two dimensional arrays up to 10000 x 256
+* Support for two dimensional arrays up to 10000 x 256.
-* Moved date functions (DATEADD, DATEFORMAT. etc.) into FunctionToolbox
+* Moved date functions (DATEADD, DATEFORMAT. etc.) into FunctionToolbox.

 2.1.0
-* Updated README.md
+* Updated README.md.
-* Moved GUID, LEFTOF, and RIGHTOF into FunctionToolbox
+* Moved GUID, LEFTOF, and RIGHTOF into FunctionToolbox.
-* Access to system properties and environment variables disabled by default
+* Access to system properties and environment variables disabled by default.
-* Fixed processing of NOT
+* Fixed processing of NOT.
-* Fixed precedence of exponentiation operator
+* Fixed precedence of exponentiation operator.
-* Improved reporting of dangling operators
+* Improved reporting of dangling operators.

 2.0.0
-* Structural refactor
+* Structural refactor.
 * Provided a set of TokenType operators that most can use as-is.
 * Supplied a toolbox of functions that can be optionally used by the basic Parser.
 Users can continue to define their own custom functions.
 * Fixed shallow copy issue with token values for expressions that were cached.

-1.0.0 Initial release to GitHub
+1.0.0 Initial release to GitHub.

 ## License